 Additional protocol information can be found in the adoption contract & home checklist at the bottom of the rescue page.

 These beautiful 6 year old boys are bonded brothers that must stay together.
-We are looking for an experienced foster home to love and care for them while we assess their needs, address any current medical and/or behavioural concerns, and prepare them for adoption.
+They are currently in foster care and under assessment to address any medical and/or behavioural concerns & prepare them for adoption.

 GENERAL: friendly, loving little black masked fawn boy, closely bonded to Hubert.